kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 Hotunplug: Dynamically remove compute resources (CPU, Memory, Swap Capacity and HugePages) to the node, either via software (make resources go offline) or via hardware (physical removal while the system is running)

+Node Compute Resource: CPU, Memory, Swap Capacity and HugePages

 ## Summary

-The proposal seeks to facilitate hot plugging of node compute resources(CPU, Memory, Swap Capacity and HugePages), thereby streamlining cluster resource capacity updates through node compute resource resizing rather than introducing new nodes to the cluster.
+The proposal seeks to facilitate hot plugging of node compute resources, thereby streamlining cluster resource capacity updates through node compute resource resizing rather than introducing new nodes to the cluster.
 The revised node configurations will be automatically propagated at both the node and cluster levels.

 Furthermore, this proposal intends to enhance the initialization and reinitialization processes of resource managers, including the CPU manager and memory manager, in response to alterations in a node's CPU and memory configurations and